ManuelGehl/molecule_solubility/README.md

 1. Voting classifier using the outputs of the base models and soft voting
 2. Stacking classifier using the outputs of the base models and the input features as inputs to a meta-learner (linear regression).

-Both models outperformed their respective base models, but the stacking model was slightly better with a mean MAE of 0.798 +/- 0.008 compared to 0.801 +/- 0.008 for the voting model.
+Both models outperformed their respective base models with a mean RMSE of 1.04 +/- 0.03.

 ## Evaluate model performances on test set

-On the test set, the models performed well, with the GB Regressor being the worst with an MAE of 0.858 and the MLP being the best single model with an MAE of 0.82 (**Fig. 6**).
-The ensembles are still the best models and the tiny gap between the two models remains with the voting regressor having an MAE of 0.803 and the stacking regressor having an MAE of 0.801.
+On the test set, the models performed well, with the KNN Regressor being the worst with an RMSE of 1.14 and the MLP being the best single model with an RMSE of 1.04 (**Fig. 6**).
+The ensembles are still the best models, both resulting in an RMSE of 1.01.

 <br></br>
 <img src=figures/performance_testset.png>